Babelichthys: Etymology

+Description

-The single known specimen consists of a head and the front-most region of the dorsal fin, preserving the extremely elongated and enlarged first dorsal-fin ray.
+The single-known specimen consists of a head and the front-most region of the dorsal fin: preserving the extremely elongated and enlarged first dorsal-fin ray.
 It has been inferred that Babelichthys had a highly elongated "crest" at the front of its dorsal fin that projected horizontally forwards like a horn, akin to that of the extant unicorn crestfish (Eumecichthys fiski) but even larger and more elongated.

 It and the unicorn crestfish are each other's closest known relatives.
 However, some studies find Lophotidae to be paraphyletic, and place Babelichthys as an indeterminate taeniosome.